Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Methods and Analysis

 We need an estimate of the extinction of the SN light due to dust along the line-of-sight to the observer in order to accurately estimate its explosion parameters.
 Extinction is typically split into two components.
 The first Galactic component accounts for extinction due to dust within the Milky Way and the second component accounts for extinction external to the Milky Way, mostly attributed to the host galaxy of the SNe.
 We correct for Galactic extinction by using the reddening maps of \citet{Schlafly11}.
 We use the \citet{Cardelli1989} extinction law and $R_V = 3.1$ for reddening corrections.
 Accounting for extinction external to our own galaxy is more challenging.
 In this paper, we use two different approaches to correct for the host-extinction.

 First, we use the intrinsic color template from the Carnegie Supernova Project (CSP-I) \citep{Stritzingetr2018}.
 This assumes that Type IIb SNe show similar intrinsic colors after peak.
 We measure the average difference of our observed colors and the intrinsic template between 0 and 20 days after $r$-band peak as the excess color due to host extinction.
 We use $R_V = 3.1$ and \citet{Cardelli1989} extinction law to correct for the reddening.
 Shock-cooling breakout modeling (described in Section \ref{section:lcfit}) provides an opportunity to put an upper limit to the host extinction value.
-When we use host extinction using the CSP template for SN 2021sjt, we get an unphysically large progenitor envelope radius ($R_{env}$) of around $1.7 \times 10^6\ \Rsun$, which is not physical.
-Thus, we need to be cautious while using the intrinsic template given by \citet{Stritzingetr2018} based on a sample size of one Type IIb SN.
+When we use host extinction using the CSP template for SN 2021sjt, we get an unphysically large progenitor envelope radius ($R_{env}$) of around $1.7 \times 10^6\ \Rsun$.
+Thus, we need to be cautious while using the intrinsic template given by \citet{Stritzingetr2018} based on a sample size of three Type IIb SN.

-Second, we use the narrow host-galaxy absorption lines of Na I D in the photospheric spectra.
-This assumes that there is a relation between host-galaxy sodium absorption lines and the amount of extinction \citep{Poznanski2012, Stritzingetr2018}.
-To compute the Na I D Equivalent Width (EW), we use spectra obtained with DBSP and LRIS.
+Second, we use the narrow host-galaxy absorption lines of Na I D. This assumes that there is a relation between host-galaxy sodium absorption lines and the amount of extinction \citep{Poznanski2012, Stritzingetr2018}.
+To compute the Na I D Equivalent Width (EW), we use spectra obtained with DBSP, ALFOSC, and LRIS, where the signal-to-noise of the spectrum allows the measurement of the EW.
 To compute $A_V$, we use $A_V^{host} [\rm mag] =0.78 (\pm 0.15) \times EW_{\rm Na\ I\ D} [\mathrm{\AA}]$ reported in \citet{Stritzingetr2018}.
+We note the Na I D EW measurement is not always a reliable tracer of the host extinction.
+This is particularly true for low-resolution spectra \citep{Poznanski2011} and in the presence of circumstellar material \citep{Phillips2013}.

 The extinction values measured as described are shown in Table \ref{Table:hostext}.
 For the lightcurve analysis done in this paper, we use the average of the extinction values we get from these methods.
+We show the color evolution of our objects compared to the Type IIb SNe sample of \citet{Taddia2018} in Figure \ref{fig:color}.